duckmanager/Bathymetric-map-Lake-Caputh/README.md

     output: FILTER_CSV: A CSV file containing the indices and all data as the original csv-file from all selected points
             df_corrected: DataFrame with original data excluding all selected points

-    user variable: manual_override
+    user variable: manual_overwrite
                 = True -> the manual correction plots will show, no matter if a csv (interactive_error_points.csv in output/multibeam/interactive_error) of faulty points already exists or not
-                = False -> manual correction plots only show if no fulty point list exists yet, otherwise just filters using the csv
+                = False -> if "interactive_error_points.csv" exists -> filtering will be applied - no plot shown
+                            if "interactive_error_points.csv" doesnt exist -> plots will be shown

     Input Variables & Settings:
             threshold_pixels (default: 10): The selection threshold in pixel units.
 A point is only toggled (selected/deselected) if the click is within this distance from it.